opennorth/opennorth.ca/README.md

 Images will be displayed at up to 800 px wide on the post content.
 Images with a centred focal point will look best on the blog page.

+# Fonts & Colours

+## Fonts
+The Yantramanav typeface is used on the Open North site.
+This family is available for free on [Font Squirrel](https://www.fontsquirrel.com/fonts/yantramanav), as well as Google Fonts.

+* Titles are in Yantramanav Bold in grey #333333
+* Paragraphs are in Yantramanav Light in a slightly darker grey #222222

+# Colours
+* Grey - #333333 (often used as font colour, especially on bold titles)
+* Darker Grey - #222222 (often used as font colour in paragraphs, where Yantramanav Light is the type face)
+* Red - #960000 (sometimes this colour is semi-transparent, most often at 70% opacity)
+* Teal - #0078a0 (used as an accent, currently only in 'socials' sections)

 # Theme

 **The theme is a separate repository (or, '[submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)') which is shared between both the French and English versions of the site.**